7. Functionsï

 ## [1] 1

-Only now we have obtained a return value.
+Only now have we obtained a return value.

 Note